Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Introduction

 {\bf Dimension function.} We introduce a {\it dimension function} for all representations of $\cO$ and P-representations of $F,T,V$ (see Definition \ref{def:pythag-dim}.)
 The definition is rather obvious but seems at a first glance difficult to compute.
 We will provide a practical way to determine it.
-Recall that for $X=F,T,V,\cO$ we have a functor $\Pi^X:\Rep(\cP)\to\Rep(X)$.
+Recall that for $X=F,T,V,\cO$ we have the {\it Pythagorean functor} $\Pi^X:\Rep(\cP)\to\Rep(X)$.

-\begin{letterdef} Let $\sigma$ be a P-representation of $F,T,V$ or any representation of $\cO$.
-The \emph{Pythagorean dimension} $\dim_P(\sigma)$ of $\sigma$ (in short the P-dimension) is the minimal dimension of $\pi$ for a representation of $\cP$ satisfying that $\sigma$ and $\Pi(\pi)$ are unitarily conjugate, in symbols:
+\begin{letterdef} Let $\sigma^X$ be a P-representation of $X=F,T,V$ (resp.~\emph{any} representation of $X=\cO$).
+The \emph{Pythagorean dimension} $\dim_P(\sigma^X)$ of $\sigma^X$ (in short the P-dimension) is the minimal dimension of $\pi$ for a representation of $\cP$ satisfying that $\sigma$ and $\Pi^X(\pi)$ are unitarily conjugate, in symbols: